This document supports the Digital Accessibility Policy as a supplemental guide for establishing the Implementation Plan called for by the Policy.

 - Compliance targets (metrics and goals) must be reviewed annually to ensure substantive, measurable progress toward full IT accessibility compliance on the University of Illinois at Urbana-Champaign campus.

-- All ICT developed or procured after the effective date of the IT Accessibility Policy shall be developed or procured in such a manner as to comply with the Policy.
+- All ICT developed or procured after the effective date of the Digital Accessibility Policy shall be developed or procured in such a manner as to comply with the Policy.

 - The campus must implement an anonymous, accessible, and easily accessed method for reporting accessibility issues (such as a contact link on each web page).